timescale/docs/promscale/visualize-data/grafana.md

 # Connect Promscale and Grafana

-Grafana ships with a built-in Prometheus, PostgreSQL, and other data source plugins that allows you to query and visualize data from a compatible database.
+Grafana ships with built-in Prometheus, PostgreSQL, and other data source plugins that allow you to query and visualize data from a compatible database.
-To Add a data source in Grafana you need to be a user with oraganization admin role previleges.
+To add a data source in Grafana you must be signed as a user with organization adminatration role privileges.

 To connect Grafana with Promscale, install and run Grafana version 5.3 or later.
 For information about installing Grafana, see [Grafana installation